MSc and PhD Degree Program – Program Objectives

-The aim of the graduate research degree programs (MSc and PhD) is to develop the student's abilities to conceptualize research problems in the area of human nutrition, synthesize ideas and approaches in the research problem, analyze and interpret data, transmit his or her findings to peers, and expand his or her knowledge in, and perspective of, the field of human nutrition.
+The aim of the graduate research degree programs (MSc and PhD) is to develop the student's abilities to conceptualize research problems in the area of human nutrition, synthesize ideas and approaches in the research problem, analyze and interpret data, transmit their findings to peers, and expand their knowledge in, and perspective of, the field of human nutrition.
 Thus, major emphasis is placed on the research project and thesis (see list of students and theses).

-If you are interested in joining our graduate program, please contact the Graduate Coordinator - Admissions & Awards or the Administrative Assistant for more information or simply follow the links to Admission and Program Requirements.
+If you are interested in joining our graduate program, please contact the Graduate Coordinator - Admissions & Awards or the Graduate Administrator for more information or simply follow the links to Admission and Program Requirements

 Graduate Coordinator, Admissions & Awards

 Office Hours: Monday to Friday, 8:45 a.m. - 5:00 p.m.